It's the Weekend. Let's Eat

 At Expedition Foodie, we're all about giving you reasons to travel for a good meal.
 "It's the Weekend.
-Let's Eat." features itineraries for where to dine and what to order in cities and towns throughout Arizona.
-This edition takes us to Tucson.
+Let's Eat." features itineraries for where to dine and what to order in cities throughout Arizona.
+This edition takes us to Tempe.